miketela/test/context_files/transform_context.md

             *   **Delimiter:** Use a single space (` `) as the separator.
             *   **Header:** Do **not** include the column names in the output file.
             *   **File Path:** Save to the `consolidated/` directory.
+            *   **Decimals:** Monetary fields use dot (`.`) as decimal separator (no comma).

 *   **Final Action (Output):** Four headerless `.txt` files are created in the `consolidated/` directory, each with its specific delimiter, representing the final output of the ETL pipeline.
+Internal helper columns (e.g., `__num`) are not included; all monetary fields are normalized to dot decimals across RAW, processed and consolidated outputs.

+Note (Input/RAW normalization): TXT inputs (including Excel “Unicode Text”) are accepted and converted to UTF‑8 CSV in RAW with auto‑detected encoding/delimiter.
+During this conversion, and for CSV sources directly, all monetary fields are normalized to dot (`.`) decimals to unify downstream handling.
+Processed CSVs also maintain dot decimals.

 ### **Nomenclatura de Incidencias (CSV)**
 - Subconjuntos por regla (filas completas):